Wind-turbine aerodynamics: Drag- versus lift-based machines

 All wind turbines extract energy from the wind through aerodynamic forces.
 There are two important aerodynamic forces: drag and lift.
 Drag applies a force on the body in the direction of the relative flow, while lift applies a force perpendicular to the relative flow.
 Many machine topologies could be classified by the primary force used to extract the energy.
 For example, a Savonious wind turbine is a drag-based machine, while a Darrieus wind turbine and conventional horizontal-axis wind turbines are lift-based machines.
 Drag-based machines are conceptually simple, yet suffer from poor efficiency.
 Efficiency in this analysis is based on the power extracted vs. the plan-form area.
 Considering that the wind is free, but the blade materials are not, a plan-form-based definition of efficiency is more appropriate.

 The analysis is focused on comparing the maximum power extraction modes and nothing else.
 Accordingly, several idealizations are made to simplify the analysis, further considerations are required to apply this analysis to real turbines.
 For example, in this comparison the effects of axial momentum theory are ignored.
 Axial momentum theory demonstrates how the wind turbine imparts an influence on the wind which in-turn decelerates the flow and limits the maximum power.
 For more details see Betz's law.
 Since this effect is the same for both lift and drag-based machines it can be ignored for comparison purposes.
-The topology of the machine can introduce additional losses, for example trailing vorticity in horizontal axis machines degrade the performance at the tip.
-Typically these losses are minor and can be ignored in this analysis (for example tip loss effects can be reduced with using high aspect-ratio blades).
+The topology of the machine can introduce additional losses, for example trailing vorticity in horizontal axis machines degrades the performance at the tip.
+Typically these losses are minor and can be ignored in this analysis (for example tip loss effects can be reduced by using high aspect-ratio blades).